 ChaRM Doesn’t Show You (And Other Stakeholders) the Full Picture for 100% Release Certainty

 Change Request Management is not an end-to-end ALM Solution.
 It does not offer the standard Release Management, Requirements Management, nor real Requirements Traceability or Test and Defect Management.
 Most of all, ChaRM is not a solution designed for the business user or business manager.

 All ALM capabilities such as Project Management, Quality Gate Control (build or deploy gates), Solution Documentation (Business Processes Blueprints), Testing, Incidents Management and SAP Domain Risk Analysis (Business Process Change Analyzer – BPCA) are in fact additional tools that must be set up, customized and maintained – compatible with ChaRM only via integration with other SolMan components.

 A Major Business Process Change Is Around the Corner, Where Is ChaRM Lacking?

 Any ALM process starts with a Business Requirement.
-ChaRM is, in fact, insufficient for enabling such business requirements and must be integrated with a CRM Requirements Management tool, set up to the right version (latest one, 7.2).
+The ChaRM process is, in fact, insufficient for enabling such business requirements and must be integrated with a CRM Requirements Management tool, set up to the right version (latest one, 7.2).